-- Quick – Thanks to the use of leftover ingredients, this recipe comes together with minimal prep time and cooks in 20 minutes!
+- Quick to make in 20 minutes – Thanks to the use of leftover ingredients, this recipe comes together with minimal prep time and has loads of flavor.

-- Customizable – Feel free to add any veggies you have on hand.
-Or, swap out or add to the steak with chicken or shrimp.
+- Customizable with whatever you already have at home – Feel free to add any veggies you have on hand.
+Or swap out the steak and add chicken or shrimp instead.

 - Better Than Take-Out – Sure, takeout is tasty, but it’s not very healthy or all that budget-friendly.
 Save the calories and hassle of ordering steak fried rice, and you can have it on the table faster than you can order out.